 Additional funding is needed to support the program as it grows.
 The Douglas C. and Lynn M. Roberts Family Foundation has generously created an endowment fund to open this giving opportunity.

-For more information on giving opportunities to assist with fully funding the Use of Force Lab, contact Bill Nicklas, Executive Director of the Kishwaukee College Foundation at 815-825-2952 or at firstname.lastname@example.org.
+Prospective donors are welcome.
+For more information, please contact Bill Nicklas, Executive Director of the Kishwaukee College Foundation, at firstname.lastname@example.org.

 Opportunity House, Inc., located in Sycamore and serving DeKalb County, assists people with intellectual and developmental disabilities to work, live in homes of their choice, and enjoy community life.
 For more information on Opportunity House, visit www.ohinc.org/.

 Pictured are Learning for Life II students at a graduation ceremony held at Kishwaukee College in November, L to R, Kerry Bonney, Alice Craig and Learning for Life instructor, Carla Raynor.